 If your smartphone rests right next to you (or even under your pillow) every night when you go to sleep, you’re not alone.
 Our phones are constant companions, even during the wee hours of the night.
 You’re able to answer calls, texts and emails at a moment’s notice.
 And isn’t that the best part about technology?
 Always being connected and never truly shutting down or logging off?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 What may seem like a harmless habit to you — jumping into bed and opening up your phone — can actually have a big impact on your overall health.

-1. It keeps your mind psychologically engaged
+It keeps your mind engaged

-“Checking your phone stimulates the brain so we are more active and awake,” says Dr. Walia.
-“Even just a quick check can engage your brain and delay sleep.”
+“Checking your phone stimulates your brain,” Dr. Drerup explains.
+“You’re more active and awake.
+Even just a quick check can engage your brain and delay sleep.”

 And it’s not just the alertness you get from late-night social media sessions either.
 It’s thinking about or feeling your phone going off under your pillow.
 It’s listening for that email chime letting you know a project is moving along.

 The light from your phone screen can have an impact

 Phone screens and sleep have a tricky relationship.
 The blue light from your phone is an artificial color that mimics daylight.
 This can be great during the day, as it can make you feel more alert, but it’s just the opposite of what you need at night when you’re winding down and ready to hit the hay.